catherinevee/driftmgr/docs/development/DISCOVERY_ISSUES_FIX.md

 - Individual service failures are logged but don't stop the entire discovery process

 ### 3. Insufficient Timeout Configuration
-**Issue**: The default 5-minute timeout was too short for comprehensive discovery across multiple services and regions.
+**Issue**: The default 5-minute timeout was too short for complete discovery across multiple services and regions.

 **Fix**: Increased timeout and added better configuration:
 - Increased discovery timeout from 5m to 10m